- Why your own health plan?

-- If Yes, suggest work on the detail of your own personal plan.
+If Yes, suggest work on the detail of your own personal care plan.
 Then discuss and develop it with your doctor team.

 2. What is a personal healthcare plan?

 Care planning is discussions with you, your home carer(s), your doctor and other health specialists you use.
 Together, look at all your needs with you, to ensure you get the right care.
-“Everyone with a long-term condition should have a written care plan, if they want one”.
-Read NHS Choices on What is a care plan? and how to review it.
+NHS says,”Everyone with a long-term condition should have a written healthcare plan, if they want one”.
+Read the UK NHS on What is a care plan? and how to review it.

 3. Benefits of your own plan:

-- * Helps you to live on your own, have more control over your life and a better quality of life, supported by your health professional team.
+* Helps you to live on your own, have more control over your health and a better quality of life, supported by your health professional team.

-* Sets out in writing your own health needs, health outcomes you want to achieve, and how you will achieve them.
+* Sets out in writing your own health needs, health outcomes/targets you want to achieve, and how you will achieve them.
 So you and your home carer will not forget the details!

-*If you put dates, and how often you will do them, on actions in your plan then you can use your mobile or desktop PC to remind you of these dates.
+*If you put dates, and how often you will do them, on actions in your plan then you can use your Google mobile phone, tablet or PC to remind you of these actions and dates.

 * If you have health worries, note these in your plan to discuss with your doctor.

-Suggest you create a new file on your smart mobile, desktop or tablet, and name it, ‘My health plan’.
-Then start copying the headings that are important to you, from the ones listed on the next health planning page.
+Suggest you create a new file on your smart mobile, desktop PC or tablet, and name it, ‘My health plan’.
+Then start copying the headings that are important to you, from the ones listed on our health plan page.
 This gives you a framework for your plan.

-Then, as you read these and other health web pages and trusted health magazines e.g. Balance, with your home carer you can decide on your actions, and begin to put them in your plan under those headings.
+Then, as you read these and other health web pages and trusted health magazines, e.g. https://thrive-magazine.co.uk/, with your home carer you can decide on your actions, and begin to put them in your plan under those headings.

 page updated 23 Dec.
 2019. © 2019 by social enterprise Diabetes-cutmyrisks.co.uk.™ Ltd.